antirez/neural-redis/README.md

-The gist of this example is that, many problems you face as a developer in order to optimize your application and do better choices in the interaction with your users, are Titanic problems, but not in their size, just in the fact that a simple model can solve them.
+The gist of this example is that, many problems you face as a developer in order to optimize your application and do better choices in the interaction with your users, are Titanic problems, but not in their size, just in the fact that a simple model can "solve" them.

 Overfitting detection and training tricks
 ===